Stocks wobble as investors seek direction amid recovery

 Stocks swayed between small gains and losses in afternoon trading on Wall Street Tuesday while investors continue searching for direction as the economy recovers from its pandemic slump.

 A variety of companies that rely on direct consumer spending made solid gains.
-Domino’s Pizza rose 2.4% and Gap rose 2.3%.
-Technology stocks also ticked higher.
+Domino’s Pizza rose 1.5% and Gap gained 3.2%.
+Industrial stocks also ticked higher.
+Energy companies rose along with the price of crude oil.

-Those gains were kept in check by falling health care stocks.
+Those gains were kept in check by falling health care and communication stocks.
 Banks recovered from an earlier slide but remained weighed down as bond yields, which they rely on to charge more lucrative interest rates on loans, slipped.
-The yield on the 10-year Treasury fell to 1.54% from 1.57% late Monday.
+The yield on the 10-year Treasury fell to 1.53% from 1.57% late Monday.

 “We’re kind of stuck in the summer lull,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.
 “Week by week we’re going to go through periods where people are waiting for the latest economic data report.”